 Understand the policies pertaining to selecting contract types.

-Understand policies pertaining to fixed-price contracts.
+Understand the policies pertaining to fixed-price contracts.

-Understand policies pertaining to cost reimbursement contracts.
+Understand the policies pertaining to cost reimbursement contracts.

-Understand procedures for selecting contract types.
+Understand the procedures for selecting contract types.

 Learner analysis: Victor identified characteristics of the target audience, including their previous instruction in and experience with the Federal Acquisition Regulation System.
 An understanding of these characteristics gives the design team critical information for determining the cognitive levels at which the content and assessments of the learning asset should be developed.
 In his learner analysis, Victor found that the learners would be new hires with various educational and experiential backgrounds.
 He further found that there are no prerequisite classes for this learning asset.
 Victor concluded that the design team could assume nothing of the learner’s prior knowledge of the course content.
-Therefore, the learning asset would need to provide core knowledge about the topic and design instruction so that learners at the lowest level can progressively acquire the background or core skills they need to achieve the desired outcomes.
+Therefore, the learning asset will need to provide core knowledge about the topic and design instruction so that learners at the lowest level can progressively acquire the background or core skills they need to achieve the desired outcomes.

-The analysis phase provides foundational knowledge that will support the design team in the next phase of the ADDIE process.
-This is called the design phase, and it consists of the following steps:
+The Analysis phase provides foundational knowledge that will support the design team in the next phase of the ADDIE model.
+This is called the Design phase and it consists of the following steps:

-Creating measurable objectives that will delineate what the learner will know or be able to do at the end of instruction.
+Creating measurable objectives that will delineate what the learner will know or be able to do at the end of instruction

-Determining and developing appropriate means of assessing the learner to validate that the learner has achieved the learning objectives.
+Determining and developing appropriate means of assessing the learner to validate that the learner has achieved the learning objectives

-Developing an instructional strategy that aligns with and supports the learning objectives and the means for assessing those objectives.
+Developing an instructional strategy that aligns with and supports the learning objectives and the means for assessing those objectives

-.

 Focus of Analysis